AchinthaTM/SellNBuy/README.md

 *Step 5-  Open XAMPP Control Panel and start the Apache and MySQL services.

-*Step 6-  Click on admin button of the MySQL service and it will open phpmyadmin.

 *Step 7-  Select the SQL tab of the phpmyadmin and execute the each following statements.